Prithyanka-elangovan/Global-Black-Money-Analysis-Dashboard/README.md

 ## 🎯 Objectives
 - Clean and transform raw transaction data
 - Convert USD to INR for better financial interpretation
-- Classify transactions by industry, contry and company
+- Classify transactions by industry, country and company
 - Generate a risk score for fraud or illegal patterns
 - Build a Power BI dashboard for visualization and insights